 - Announcing the winners of our Student Essay Contest

-FASM is also excited to announce the second annual “Simple Gifts” Music Festival, which will take place on July 19.
+FASM is also excited to announce the second annual “Simple Gifts” Music Festival, which took place on July 19.

 As part of Alfred’s Apple Fest on September 13 & 14, FASM will hold its traditional Giant Yard Sale at the Museum.
 Donations will be gratefully accepted, and we’ll even pick them up!